 In the spring you'll find pleasant temperatures that aren't too harsh, especially on the coast.
 Temperatures range from around 18 to 28 degrees, whereas the interior still reaches 35 degrees.
 Spring offers ideal hiking weather in the Atlas Mountains from around mid-March to May.
 Spring is an extremely popular time to visit Morocco, thanks to pleasant temperatures and bright green landscapes you'll find all across the country this time of year.

 The Moroccan summer lasts from June to August.
 July is the hottest month and, with bearable temperatures and little humidity, it's the time of year when many escape to the coast to avoid the stifling heat in the cities and the harsh sirocco winds coming off the Sahara.

 With similar temperatures to spring, autumn is also a good time to visit as the heat of summer dies down and the cold winter nights have yet to set in.

 The winter is when the Sahara is at its most extreme: hot, dry days followed by freezing, bitterly cold nights. from November to February, the Atlas Mountains are blanketed in snow.
 Trekking boots are replaced with skis and snowboards, and snow trekking is available for experienced hikers.

 In the Sahara Desert

 Daytime heat is most bearable in April and October, whereas night temperatures in December and January can reach below freezing.
 Whatever time of year you plan your trip, ensure you pack suitable clothing.

 The sacred period of Ramadan takes place for 30 days.
 During this time, Muslims fast.
 Expect to find museums closed, most cafes, bars, and restaurants closed during daylight hours.
-Ramadan 2022 in Morocco will begin on Saturday, April 02, and ends on Monday, May 2.
+Ramadan 2024 in Morocco will begin on Sunday, March 20, and end on Tuesday, April 9.